MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPCentralAdministration.md

 ```

 ### -SecureSocketsLayer
-Enables Secure Sockets Layer (SSL) encryption for the Central Administration IIS web site.
+Enables Secure Sockets Layer (SSL) encryption for the Central Administration IIS website.
-If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the Central Administration IIS web site.
+If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the Central Administration IIS website.
 The Central Administration web application won't be accessible until you do this.

 The default value is False.